 Recently, I was talking to this friend of mine (don’t you love stories that start this way?) who told me there’s an edict in her very-large-company that every executive should have an internal blog.
 The blog would serve as a way of explaining each executive’s departmental priorities, provide visibility to important issues that would benefit from other points of view, and encourage more collaboration between teams.
 To me these seem like reasonable objectives for an internal blog and the potential informality of a blog could serve as a welcome antidote to normal sterility of corporate communications.

-The problem is that most of the executives at his company didn’t have the time or inclination to write the blog themselves.
+The problem is most of the executives at her company didn’t have the time or inclination to write the blog themselves.
 Instead, they asked their marketing or communication lead to ghost-write it for them.
-My friend was horrified and used this as further evidence that his employer should be rated as Web 1.1 on the innovation scale.
+My friend was horrified and used this as evidence her employer wasn’t very social, wasn’t very innovative, and was too structured.

-I too was dismayed, arguing that ghost-writing breaks the basic element of trust between a blogger and her readers.
+I agree ghost-writing is a bad idea, as it breaks the basic element of trust between blogger and reader.
 Blogs should represent the ideas and words of the identified author.
-As far as I’m concerned, it’s OK if the executive doesn’t actually type and post the entries, especially if he admits it.
+As far as I’m concerned, it’s not an issue if the executive doesn’t actually type and post the entries – especially if the executive admits it.
 Apparently, this is what Bill Marriott does.

 Not long after this conversation, my friend sent me an uncannily timely post from Dave Kellogg entitled ”Should My CEO Have a Ghost-Written Blog?”
 Dave agrees with our assessment and has several strong arguments, including my personal favorite: